The PMR Diagnosis

-For many, coming to the diagnosis is not so easy.
-Many have to persist—through scores of tests, misdiagnoses, misinformation, and lack of knowledge—to find out what's wrong with them, and even finally arriving at a diagnosis of polymyalgia rheumatica (PMR) may not help them to understand why they have it, how they got it, or how long it will last.
+But for many, arriving at the diagnosis is not so easy.
+Many have to persist—through scores of tests, misdiagnoses, misinformation, and lack of knowledge—to find out what's wrong with them, and even finally getting a firm diagnosis of polymyalgia rheumatica (PMR) may not help them to understand why they have it, how they got it, or how long it will last.
 Because PMR is a rather mysterious disease, and even some doctors don't know much about it.

-However, too-quick misdiagnoses of PMR cause more problems than underdiagnoses, and misdiagnosis can be extremely detrimental1, which means it's smart for doctors and patients to explore every possible issue before settling on a PMR diagnosis.
+However, misdiagnoses of PMR cause more problems than underdiagnoses, and misdiagnosis can be extremely detrimental1, which means it's smart for patients and their doctors to explore every possible issue before settling on a PMR diagnosis.

-So here, I've compiled the best answers I could find for all my questions about PMR, from various sources: Experts in the field, my doctors, published research, and from fellow PMR-sufferers.
+So here, I've compiled the best answers I could find for all my questions about PMR from various sources: my doctors, experts in the field, published research, and fellow PMR sufferers.